khulnasoft/devkit/README.md

 ## Systemd socket activation

 On Systemd based systems, you can communicate with the daemon via [Systemd socket activation](http://0pointer.de/blog/projects/socket-activation.html), use `devkitd --addr fd://`.
-You can find examples of using Systemd socket activation with BuildKit and Systemd in [`./examples/systemd`](./examples/systemd).
+You can find examples of using Systemd socket activation with DevKit and Systemd in [`./examples/systemd`](./examples/systemd).
-## Expose BuildKit as a TCP service
+## Expose DevKit as a TCP service

 The `devkitd` daemon can listen the gRPC API on a TCP socket.

 It is highly recommended to create TLS certificates for both the daemon and the client (mTLS).
-Enabling TCP without mTLS is dangerous because the executor containers (aka Dockerfile `RUN` containers) can call BuildKit API as well.
+Enabling TCP without mTLS is dangerous because the executor containers (aka Dockerfile `RUN` containers) can call DevKit API as well.

 ```bash
 devkitd \